-Safeguarding and promoting the welfare of children is defined as providing help and support to meet the needs of children as soon as problems emerge; protecting children from maltreatment, whether that is within or outside the home, including online; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Safeguarding and promoting the welfare of children is defined as protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.

 Abuse is a form of maltreatment of a child.
-Somebody may abuse, exploit, or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them, by other children, or, more rarely, by others (e.g. via the internet).
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (eg via the internet).

 Technology is a significant component in many safeguarding and well-being issues.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 In many cases abuse will take place concurrently via online channels and in daily life.
 They may be abused by an adult or adults or by another child or children.
-Abuse and exploitation can be:
+Abuse can be: